 Role and Responsibility.
-SCE's Environmental Coordinator (EC), Ms. Xinling Ouyang, is responsible for providing the appropriate level of resources for successful environmental compliance.
-The SCE EC communicates with staff at the resource agencies, who, in turn, also communicate with the Energy Division PM and CM.
-The EC is responsible for directing development and implementation of preconstruction environmental planning, permitting, and compliance activities; the environmental inspection and preconstruction survey program; and the Worker Environmental Awareness Training Program.
+SCE's EC, Mr. Marcus Obregon, is responsible for providing the appropriate level of resources for successful environmental compliance.
+The SCE EC communicates with staff at the resource agencies who, in turn, also communicate with the Energy Division PM and CM.
+The EC is responsible for directing development and implementation of preconstruction environmental planning, permitting, and compliance activities, the environmental inspection and preconstruction survey program, and the Worker Environmental Awareness Training Program.
 The EC is also responsible for ensuring compliance with requirements in project permits, APMs, and mitigation measures.
-Ms. Ouyang will be assisted by SCE's environmental consultant, Arcadis, and Arcadis's CM, Conrad Mulligan.
+Mr. Obregon will be assisted by SCE's environmental consultant, [TBD], and [TBD]'s CM, [TBD].
 The SCE EC is ultimately responsible for ensuring that SCE construction crews maintain compliance with all project permits, APMs, and mitigation measures.
-The SCE EC is the primary compliance POC for SCE.
+The SCE EC is the primary compliance point of contact (POC) for SCE.

 Reporting Relationship.
-The SCE EC reports to the SCE PM and directs the work of SCE subject matter experts and the Arcadis CM.
+The SCE EC reports to the SCE PM and directs the work of SCE subject matter experts and the TBD CM.